Carrie helps parents through their own grief and trauma resulting from parenting traumatized children.

 Carrie graduated from Liberty University with a M. A. in Human Services, specializing in Marriage and Family Therapy.
 Not wanting to open a practice, but desiring to help people, she earned her credentials as a Board Certified Life Coach and Attachment-Based Intervention Specialist through The American Association of Christian Counselors.
 She is certified as a crisis responder, with credentialing in Grief Following Trauma, and Spiritual and Psychological First Aid.

-Carrie helps parents through their own grief and trauma resulting from parenting traumatized children.
-Some make the decision to continue parenting.
+Carrie began helping other parents through their own grief and trauma resulting from parenting traumatized children, through Carrie O’Toole Ministries in 2012.
+She found that some people make the decision to continue parenting.
+Some place their child/ren in residential treatment facilities, or boarding schools.
 Some choose to place their child with another family.
 Either way, these parents suffer.
 Carrie walks through these difficult decisions, and the emotions that follow, with her clients.

 In 2021, Carrie brought on 2 more coaches to help reach more struggling families with hope and healing.
 Aimee and Jen bring even more experience, expertise, and energy to the ministry.
 They lead several on-line groups, write blogs, and continue in their education.
 Aimee is pursuing an Ed.D. in Traumatology, and Jen is pursuing her licensure.

 Our team has discovered that the issues facing the parents we work with are similar to another group of people: Parents of children coming out of trafficking.
 Although we haven’t experienced this personally, the symptoms of children with RAD can be similar to those who have been trafficked.
 We are prepared to offer the same hope and healing to these parents.